tgs/nptime/README.rst

 time, time in a particular place, or anything like that.
 In fact, it doesn't even notice ``datetime.tzinfo`` objects right now.
 Good luck.

+Note: You can find the newest version at https://github.com/tgs/nptime .
+  You can find online documentation at http://tgs.github.com/nptime/ .